Chiral and flavor oscillations in a hyperentangled neutrino state: Introduction

-Besides flavor, neutrinos also carry two other discrete degrees-of-freedom: spin (or helicity) and chirality \cite{R_Pal}.
-Charged weak processes that generate neutrinos involve projections into states with definite chirality, but chirality is not conserved under the free evolution of the state, which yields chiral oscillations \cite{A01}.
-Specifically, weak decays produce spin-entangled lepton-antineutrino pairs, which, due to their free temporal evolution described by the Dirac equation, undergo chiral oscillations which redistribute quantum correlations shared between the other degrees of freedom (DoFs) \cite{R18,Bittencourt:2023brw}.

-The interplay between flavor and chiral oscillations has been investigated by describing neutrino states with Dirac bispinors thus extending the standard description of flavor oscillations.
-This leads to correction terms to the flavor oscillation formula which include those obtained within a quantum field theory treatment \cite{bla95,bla98}.
-The effect of chiral oscillations on the measurement of cosmic neutrino background has also been discussed: it was found that for such non-relativistic neutrinos, chiral oscillations produce a signification depletion in the measured flux of neutrinos \cite{R17,GePasquini}.
-From a quantum information perspective, when neutrinos are described as Dirac bispinors, both flavor and chiral oscillations can generate a trade-off between quantum correlations shared among the different DoFs, which in turn yields the possibility of exploring such correlations for measuring fundamental features of such particles.
-This can be particularly relevant for the aforementioned case of the lepton-antineutrino pair.
+The interplay between flavor and chiral oscillations leads to correction terms to the flavor oscillation formula which include those obtained within a quantum field theory treatment \cite{bla95,bla98}.
+Such a modification of the flavor oscillation formula is important, for example, for measurements of the cosmic neutrino background: for such non-relativistic neutrinos, chiral oscillations produce a signification depletion in the measured flux of neutrinos \cite{R17,GePasquini}.
+Both flavor and chiral oscillations can generate a trade-off between quantum correlations shared among the different DoFs, which in turn yields the possibility of exploring such correlations for measuring fundamental features of such particles, since chiral oscillations can behave different whether neutrinos are Dirac or Majorana particles \cite{Majorana_neu2021, Li:2023iys}.
+Furthermore, flavor and chiral oscillations can also influence the correlation profile of lepton-antineutrino pairs, which can potentially be exploited for measuring such fundamental phenomena \cite{R18}.

-In this paper, by means of the CCR, we study the evolution in time of quantum correlations in a lepton-antineutrino pair.
+In this paper, by means of the so-called complete complementarity relations (CCRs) \cite{R_CCR_qudit}-\cite{R12}, we study the evolution in time of quantum correlations in a lepton-antineutrino pair.
 We describe the temporal evolution by means of the Dirac equation, such that each particle carries spin and chirality DoFs, and we include flavor mixing in the antineutrino dynamics.
-We show that the temporal evolution generates an {\it hyperentangled state} \cite{R20}, in which the different DoFs of both particles share entanglement.
-Then, by means of the CCRs, we quantify the trade-off between quantum entanglement and quantum coherence shared between the spins of the particles, which allows us to identify in such spin-correlations, the effects of flavor and chiral oscillations.
+We show that the temporal evolution leads to a redistribution of quantum correlation among the different internal DoFs.
+The time-evolved state is a multipartite entangled state, referred as a {\it hyperentangled state} \cite{R20}.
+Then, by means of CCRs, we quantify the trade-off between quantum entanglement and quantum coherence shared between the spins of the particles, which allows us to identify in such spin-correlations, the effects of flavor and chiral oscillations.
 Our results provides a complete description of spin quantum correlations in lepton-antineutrino pairs.